graphile/migrate/README.md

 Exits with a bitmap status code indicating statuses:

-- 1 if there are committed migrations that have not been executed yet
+- 1 if there are committed migrations that have not been executed yet (requires DB connection)
 - 2 if the current migration is non-empty (ignoring comments)

 If both of the above are true then the output status will be 3 (1+2).
 If neither